awslabs/aws-code-habits/README.md

 - [Visual Studio DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) - The Visual Studio Code Dev Containers extension lets you use a Docker container as a full-featured development environment.
 - [VSCode Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) - An extension pack that lets you open any folder in a container, on a remote machine, or in WSL and take advantage of VS Code's full feature set.

-- [AWS Code Habits][aws-code-habits] - Increase efficiency with a collection of Make targets, Ansible playbooks and more.
+- [AWS Code Habits][aws-code-habits] - A library with Make targets, Ansible playbooks, Jinja templates (and more) designed to boost common software development tasks and enhance governance.

 ## License
 This project is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.